 Metering configuration

-For a usage-based product, metering needs to be configured using operations (such as count or sum) on events to retrieve eligible data, which will be aggregated for billing within the period.
-Additional filters can be applied to extra fields in each ingested event to narrow down the eligible events for this product.
-These extra fields can contain custom values (strings, numbers, or booleans) from your system.
+A usage-based product must be linked to an aggregator that defines how events are transformed into a billable metric.
+Aggregators support two operations: count (number of events) and sum (total of a numeric property).
+Additional filters can be configured on the aggregator to narrow down eligible events based on custom fields (strings, numbers, or booleans) from your system.
 Price metering filters In addition to configuring metering for the product, you can set metering filters for each price.
 This allows you to define pricing based on specific criteria, enabling complex pricing matrices and price points based on specific usage parameters and values.
 For example, if you offer cloud computing services, you can apply different prices based on compute instance type or region.
 Similarly, if you process banking transactions, you can apply specific fees depending on the scheme or card configuration.

 Pricing models

-Products in Hyperline support a variety of pricing models: flat fee pricing, volume pricing, bulk pricing, and basic point (BPS) pricing.Parameters
+Products in Hyperline support a variety of pricing models: flat fee pricing, volume pricing, bulk pricing, bundle pricing, and basic point (BPS) pricing.Parameters

 Each product can also contain multiple prices (of different models) depending on different parameters: currency, country, interval, and commitment period.
 This enables you to represent all the cases you propose with fine granularity, depending on the specific characteristics of the markets you operate in, or how you wish to adjust pricing based on your customers’ engagement with your service.